kwon-young-jin/kwon-young-jin.github.io/_pages/reseach.md

 An Exploration of Investor Strategies and Outcomes on the Roller Coaster Ride in NFT Markets
 - <b>YoungJin Kwon</b>, Teng Ye, and Alok Gupta
+- Accepted at Workshop on Information Technologies and Systems (WITS) 2023, Hyderabad, India
 - In prepration for submission to a journal

 `In-progress`